michaelkamprath/eater-sap-1-improvements/instruction-register-8-bit/README.md

     * `J` register
     * Value at specific memory address
     * Value at the memory address contained in the `MAR`
-* **16-bit Address Source** - These are sources where a 16-bit memory address value can be found.
+* **16-bit Value Source** - These are sources where a 16-bit memory address value can be found.
 The most common one will be immediate values and 2-byte values that start at an indicated address.
 In this build, the values are:
     * `MAR` memory address register
     * Value at the memory address contained in the `MAR`
     * Two byte value starting at specific memory address
     * Immediate value
-* **16-bit Address Destination** - These are locations where a 16-bit memory address value can be placed.
+* **16-bit Value Destination** - These are locations where a 16-bit memory address value can be placed.
 In this build, the values are:
     * `MAR` memory address register
     * Value at the memory address contained in the `MAR`
     * Value at specific memory address